Rectangular Matrix Additions in Low and High Temperatures: - cumulants and moments

 \subsection{Connections to the classical convolutions}

-Recall from previous sections that, limit of $\boxplus_{M,N}^{\theta}$ gives the q-$\gamma$ convolution $\boxplus_{q,\gamma}$ of two (virtual) probability measures on $\R$, which is linearized by q-$\gamma$ cumulants.
-We show in this section that, under certain limit transition of the parameters $q,\gamma$, $\boxplus_{q,\gamma}$ converge to the usual convolution, classical free convolution, and rectangular free convolution respectively.
+Recall from previous sections that, limit of $\boxplus_{N,M}^{\theta}$ gives the $q$-$\gamma$ convolution $\boxplus_{q,\gamma}$ of two (virtual) probability measures on $\R$, which is linearized by $q$-$\gamma$ cumulants.
+We show in this section that, under certain limit transition of the parameters $q$, $\gamma$, $\boxplus_{q,\gamma}$ converge to the usual convolution, free convolution, and rectangular free convolution respectively.

-We first provide the connection of q-$\gamma$ cumulants to usual cumulants.
-For this we recall the combinatorial classical moment-cumulant formula: for $k=1,2,...$
+We first provide the connection of $q$-$\gamma$ cumulants to usual cumulants.
+For this, we recall the combinatorial classical moment-cumulant formula: for $k=1,2,\dots $,

-where $\{k^{'}_{l}\}_{l=1}^{\infty}$ stands for the usual cumulants, and $P(k)$ is the set of all set partitions of $[k]$.
-We denote the map that sends $\{m_{k}\}_{k=1}^{\infty}$ to $\{k^{'}_{l}\}_{l=1}^{\infty}$ by $\mathrm{T}_{m\rightarrow k}^{0}$.
+where $\{\kappa'_{l}\}_{l=1}^{\infty}$ stands for the usual cumulants, and $P(k)$ is the set of all set partitions of $[k]$.
+We denote the map that sends $\{m_{k}\}_{k=1}^{\infty}$ to $\{\kappa'_{l}\}_{l=1}^{\infty}$ by $\mathrm{T}_{m\rightarrow \kappa}^{0}$.